tstillwell/appengine_multiblog/README.md

 `http://localhost:8080`
 (or wherever the above console message says the module is started)

-in your browser
+in your browser to see the front page.

-And you should see the FrontPage.

-From here, make any changes you want to the code and then save and preview them in the browser until you are satisfied.
+From here, make any changes you want to the code in the project folder and then save and preview in the browser until you are satisfied.

-When a file is saved or updated, the dev server hot loads them so you don't have to restart it manually.
+When a file is saved or updated, the dev server hot loads it so you don't have to restart the server manually.

 The initial console message when you start the local development server also shows